UselessProject/Dreamline/README.md

 Before building Dreamlines, you need to have DotNet Core installed on your computer.
 If you haven't, don't worry, please check [.net core download page](https://www.microsoft.com/net/download).

-If you are using Visual Studio 2017 or Jetbrain Rider, you can open the solution and build the project without an extra headache.
-However, if you are a bash guy and you like using bash, here is an example.
+If you are using Visual Studio 2017 or Jetbrain Rider, you can open the solution and build the project without extra headache.
+However, if you are a bash nerd here is an example.

 ```bash
 cd dreamlines